quartznet/quartznet/docs/documentation/quartz-3.x/packages/quartz-plugins.md

 ### XMLSchedulingDataProcessorPlugin

-This plugin loads XML file(s) to add jobs and schedule them with triggers as the scheduler is initialized, and can optionally periodically scan thefile for changes.
+This plugin loads XML file(s) to add jobs and schedule them with triggers as the scheduler is initialized, and can optionally periodically scan the file for changes.

 ::: warning
 The periodically scanning of files for changes is not currently supported in a clustered environment.